 Here is a picture of a rescued stray kitten caught in a live animal trap:

 Keep in mind that any trapped kitten or cat will be very frightened while it is in the trap.
 The cat in the photo above was very frightened while she was in the trap, but it was good that she was caught.
 She has become a very much loved pet and she is also the cat that appeared in the original aboutcatsonline.com logo back when About Cats Online first started back in 1997.

 Here are some larger and more recent pictures of her.
 Her name is Natalie, but she also answers to Tinypie.
 She was about 12 weeks old when I caught her and so she has remained semi-feral.
-I've had her for about 4.5 years now.
+I've had her for almost 13 years now.
 As you can see from the photos she has adjusted to life indoors rather well, despite remaining a semi-feral cat.